-This simple map shows the most popular tourist destinations within the Philippines
+This simple map, left, shows the most popular tourist destinations within the Philippines.
+View larger map.

-To download a large more detailed map, click here.
+Download a large detailed map of the Philippines.
 This map is in PDF format, which you can print.

 The most popular regions of the Philippines are listed below.
-Expand each region heading to discover more about the principal destinations that that area has to offer.
+There are links from each place name to pages that will allow you to discover more about what that particular destination has to offer to the tourist.

 Manila - Most holidays start and end in Manila.
 Many destinations are connected via Manila too - it's like the hub of a wheel.
-On a city tour, explore old Intramuros and Fort Santiago.
+On a city tour, explore old Intramuros and Fort Santiago, or travel outside Manila on a day tour.

 The Rice Terraces - Known as "the eighth wonder of the world", the Banaue Rice Terraces stand as an awe-inspiring man-made landscape in the Cordillera mountains.